I find laptop monitors dysfunctional due to their small size and low-quality panels.

-- reduced eye strain,
+- prevent eye strain,

 At that pixel resolution, the LLMs say you get,

-‘50% more vertical space than FHD (1080p) without the need for scaling (which would be required for a 4K UHD), which is good for IDEs (code editing use cases)’ … and I’d think for the graphics card as it doesn’t need to scale?
-But who knows, I didn’t bother to ask the LLM that one.
+‘50% more vertical space than FHD (1080p) without the need for scaling (which would be required for a 4K UHD), which is good for IDEs (code editing use cases)’

 - a 100 Hz refresh rate, and